What are the three pillars of content marketing?

 There are several elements that make up what marketers would term 'good content'.
 These are:

-- Grounding your content firmly in audience insight - Make sure it's something your target audience would be interested in and would want to read.
+- Grounding your content firmly in audience insight, and make sure it's something your target audience would be interested in and would want to read

 - Integrating your content with social media